Issues with making payments via BPAY have been resolved for invoices dated after 3 August 2018.

 Payment arrangements will continue without change for: airport payment processing; non-commercial vessel payment processing; international mail payment processing; or detained goods payment processing.

-Depending on your payment arrangement with the Department of Agriculture and Water Resources there are different payment options available:
+Depending on your payment arrangement with the Department of Agriculture there are different payment options available:

 Transactions that are made on a weekend, national public holiday or after 6:00 pm (AEST) will be processed on the next business day.
 You will be issued with a receipt upon request, noting your financial institution will issue you with a receipt if you pay using BPAY® or electronic funds transfer.

 Please note: If you reside outside of Australia you should consider international time zones and payment processing times to avoid making a late payment.
-The Department of Agriculture and Water Resources is not responsible for fluctuations caused by exchange rates.
+The Department of Agriculture is not responsible for fluctuations caused by exchange rates.

 Unless you have been issued an account number by the department you will be required to pre-pay before having a service provided to you.
 Unless you make a high volume of payments to the department, you do not need an account.